-IC 6-2.5-3-2 imposes a use tax at the rate of six (6) percent, upon the use, storage or consumption of tangible personal property in Indiana that was purchased or rented in a retail transaction, wherever located, and sales tax was not paid.
+Line 23.
+Sales/Use Tax - IC 6-2.5-3-2 imposes a use tax at the rate of six (6) percent, upon the use, storage, or consumption of tangible personal property in Indiana that was purchased or rented in a retail transaction, wherever located, and sales tax was not paid.
 Effective July 1, 2004, a credit against the use tax is extended to the purchases of vehicles, watercraft, and aircraft brought into Indiana if sales tax was paid in another state.

-Examples of taxable items include magazine subscriptions, office supplies, electronic components and rental equipment.
+Examples of taxable items include magazine subscriptions, office supplies, electronic components, and rental equipment.
 Also, any property purchased free of tax, by use of an exemption certificate or from out-of-state, and converted to a nonexempt use by the business is subject to the use tax.
+Use tax is computed on an annual basis and should be reported on this line if not previously reported on Form ST-103.
 For more information regarding use tax, call (317) 233-4015.

-Use worksheet on page 4 of return to compute any sales/use tax liability.
+Use worksheet on page 7 of return to compute any sales/ use tax liability.
 Carry the total calculated sales/use tax due to line 23 on the front of the return.
 Caution: Do not report your totals from ST-103 on this worksheet or on Form IT-20.